isomerpages/mom-sec/index.md

       description: The SEC scheme has ended.
 The final SEC payout was made to all eligible employers in March 2021.
 MOM will no longer accept queries on SEC from 1 April 2022.
+  - infobar:
+      description: For any appeals related to the Mar 2021 payment, please write in to sec@mom.gov.sg by 31 Oct 2021.
+Appeals submitted after the deadline will not be considered.
+  - infobar:
+      description: Requests for reissuance and breakdown details submitted after 30 November 2021 will not be accepted.
+Unclaimed SEC will be forfeited.
 ---